NicoleMayer/pintos_project2/pintos_report.md

 **practice**

-————————待补充————————
+The practice syscall just adds 1 to its first argument `argv[0]`, and returns the result

 ### 2.3 Synchronization

-————————BEGIN——————————抄

-The system call "exec"  will returns -1 if loading the new executable fails, so it cannot return before the new executable has completed loading.
-To ensure this, we add a new atrribute ` child_load_status` to struct `thread`, child can get parent process through `parent_id` and use the function `thread_find_by_id` to get the parent process and set its status.
-If we save it in the child, there is no way to get the status if the hcild exits before the parent checks for it.
-Also, when a parent process is creating a child, the child process will down the `wait_sema` and block the parent.
-Once the child process finish loading, it will increase the semaphore to wake up the parent process.
+In the process of execution of process, execute will return -1 if the process fails, it can't return.
+To solve this, we add `success` to struct `thread` to record whether the thread exectue successfully.
+What' more, we use struct thread `parent` to get its parent and set its status according to the result of loading.
+It's a good design to record child's executing result in parent instead of child.
+Last but not least, we use semaphore to realize "parent" waits for "child".
+When a child process is created, it will down `sema` to block the parent.
+When the child finish, it will up `sema` to wake up his parent.

-Besides, the function `process_wait` also use semaphore to prevent race condition.
-When the parent start to wait one of its child, the `sema_down` is called and it will decrease the semaphore, and this will lead to block the parent thread and when the child process exits, the semphore will increase and the parent is waked up.

-————————END——————————抄
+In the process of wating of process(we realize the waiting process by semaphore), when a "parent" need to wait his "child", `sema_down` is called to block the parent.
+And when the "child" finishes, the "parent" will wake up.

 ### 2.4 Rationale

 In this task, we finish three kernel system calls and one for practice.
-To achieve the goal, we create a new structure named `child_process` and add some atrributes to the struct `thread`.
+To achieve the goal, we create a new structure named `child` and add some atrributes to the struct `thread`.
 Semaphores are used in this task to prevent race condition.
+What's more, we store a thread's parent for it and such kind of design make us more eficient to find parent thread(we will change the status of parent more quickly).

 ## Task 3 File Operation Syscalls